MDoreen/simple_shell/README.md

 # simple_shell
-This is a C-based Unix shell emulation.
+This is a simple UNIX command interpreter based on bash and Sh.